Hans Urs von Balthasar: Departure from the Jesuits

-Beginning in 1945, the year in which he published Das Herz der Welt (Heart of the World), von Balthasar met a series of difficulties.
+Beginning in 1945, the year in which he published Das Herz der Welt (Heart of the World), Balthasar met a series of difficulties.
 He was scheduled to give a Christmas sermon on Swiss public radio, but this was cancelled at the last moment because of the ongoing national constitutional ban on Jesuit activity.
 The event caused some controversy.
-In June 1946, his father passed away, followed not long after by his godmother.
+In June 1946, his father died, followed not long after by his godmother.
 In May 1946, Robert Rast, a Jesuit novice who had been his friend and collaborator in the Schulungsgemeinschaft, died of tuberculosis.

 That same year, his Jesuit superiors informed him that the Society of Jesus could not be answerable for the Community of Saint John, the secular institute he had begun to organize with Adrienne von Speyr.
-Feeling that he "was being called by God to certain definite tasks in the Church", he made a 30-day retreat at the request of Father General Jean-Baptiste Janssens, where the director confirmed that von Balthasar, while remaining a priest, should leave the Jesuit order to work with the Community of Saint John.
-Von Balthasar considered this a "very grave" step, but in 1950, he officially left the Society of Jesus.
+Feeling that he "was being called by God to certain definite tasks in the Church", he made a 30-day retreat at the request of Father General Jean-Baptiste Janssens, where the director confirmed that Balthasar, while remaining a priest, should leave the Jesuit order to work with the Community of Saint John.
+Balthasar considered this a "very grave" step, but in 1950, he officially left the Society of Jesus.
 He renewed his religious vows a few months later.
 Shortly before his exit from the society, the University of Munich offered him a professorship, as a successor to Romano Guardini, but he declined.
 He remained without a ministerial role in the church until, in 1956, he was incardinated into the Diocese of Chur as a diocesan priest.